The History Mix Volume 1: Overview

-The album produced two singles, "Cry" and a remix of "Golden Boy", the former which became a groundbreaking music video featuring numerous "changing faces" that cross-faded from one to another as they mimed the lyrics to the song.
+The album produced two singles, "Cry" and a remix of "Golden Boy", the former of which became a groundbreaking music video featuring numerous "changing faces" that cross-faded from one to another as they mimed the lyrics to the song.

 "Wet Rubber Soup" was also made into a video, which was effectively a collage of snippets from Godley and Creme's past work.
 "Cry" is featured at the end, with a version of the video slightly different from the single version – one part shows Lol Creme 'morphing' into Gonzo from the Muppets.

 In an interview in Musician magazine in 1985, Lol Creme said: "We're not in the music business.
 We left it in 1976 and we haven't taken it seriously since.
 We decided to celebrate our 25 years together by taking all the music we've ever done – demos, masters, whatever – and putting it in a musical blender, the Fairlight [CMI].
 Then we got J. J. [Jeczalik] of Art of Noise to reprogram the sounds to a disco beat so we could dance at our party."

 Release

 The album was originally released in a number of variants depending on the format and territory.
 The core version of the album consists of 3 tracks which was released as a UK LP.
 For the international release the second side of the LP was replaced with previously released songs.
-For the CD release the original UK track listing was combined with the international version tracks.
-The first two tracks on CD were also combines as one.
+For the CD release the original UK track listing was combined with the international version, and the first two tracks were combined as one.

 The album was reissued in 2004 as "History Mix Vol. 1...Plus" which added tracks from "Cry", "Golden Boy" and "Snack Attack" singles to the core album version.